mgtranslations/mgtranslations.github.io/10min/en/Ecosystem.md

 ### Rewilding

 Rewilding is generally applied to large areas with a focus on restoring ecological functions.
 Some principles may be relevant to home gardens.
 [Learn more about rewilding](https://www.iucn.org/resources/issues-brief/benefits-and-risks-rewilding).

----

-#### Oregon State University Extension Service prohibits discrimination in all its programs, services, activities, and materials on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/parental status, income derived from a public assistance program, political beliefs, genetic information, veteran’s status, reprisal or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)